gohugoio/hugo/content/en/functions/global/page.md

 └── _index.md      <-- title is "My Home Page"
 ```

-And this code in the home page template:
+And this code in the home template:

 ```go-html-template
 {{ range site.Sections }}